OscarKhaing/cse15l-lab-reports/lab-report-5.md

 ./travel_guides/berlitz2/CanaryIslands-WhereToGo.txt
 ```

 This essentially eliminates the need to write `find` on different lines, which can be helpful since the line can be extended a lot more than 2 expressions.
+It would look a lot cleaner and allows for combinations of filter properties.

+---

 ## That concludes my guide to 4 of the useful command-line options for find.
 Hope you had fun and learned something new on this page!